Technical description of main components

 The part-load behavior depends also on the type of the heat pump (on-off or inverter heat pump), as shown for example in Bettanini20034 or in Socal202111.
 For illustration, the following figure is taken from the latter reference to demonstrate the different part load factors of the COP (y-axis) at different part load ratios for different heat pump technologies:

-The definition of the part load factor curve is user-defined and differentiated into inverter and on-off heat pumps.
-The part load factor curve for inverter-driven heat pumps is based on Blervaque20151 and Filliard200912.
+A unified formulation for on-off and inverter heat pumps can be derived from descriptions in the literature.
+The PLF curve for inverter-driven heat pumps is based on Blervaque20151 and Filliard200912.
 There, the curve is defined in two separate sections.
-The section below the point of maximum efficiency is a function according to the part load factor calculation in DIN EN 14825 for water-based on-off heatpumps, differing from the cited paper but according to Fuentes20197.
-The section above the point of the maximum efficiency is approximated as straight curve.
-The definition of these curve can be done entering the cc-coefficient and the coordinates of the two points highlighted in the figure below.
-Here, cc is chosen as 0.95 and is used to stretch the curve to meet the intersection point with the straight line.
+The section below the point of maximum efficiency is a function according to the PLF calculation in DIN EN 14825 for water-based on-off heatpumps, differing from the cited paper according to Fuentes20197.
+The section above the point of the maximum efficiency is approximated as linear.
+The definition of these curve can be done entering the coefficient and the coordinates of the two points highlighted in the figure below.
+Here, is chosen as 0.95 and is used to stretch the curve to meet the intersection point with the straight line.

-This results in the following equation to calculate the part load factor for inverter-driven heat pumps, defined by the coefficients cc and a according to DIN EN 14825, the point of maximum efficiency at (/) and the PLR_1 at PLF = 1:
+This results in the following equation to calculate the part load factor for inverter-driven heat pumps, defined by the coefficients and according to DIN EN 14825 and the point of maximum efficiency at (,):

 Icing-losses of heat pumps with air as source medium

 To account for icing losses of heat pumps with air as source medium, the approach presented in TRNSYS Type 401 is used15.
-When considering icing-losses, make sure that icing losses are not already included in the polynomials for thermal and electrical power!
+When enabling calculation of icing-losses it is necessary to ensure that the COP curves do not already take icing into consideration.

 For the calculation of icing losses, five coefficients are needed: , , , and .
 According to the Type 401, icing losses are calculated using a superposition of a gaussian curve with its maximum between 0 °C and 5 °C representing the maximum likelihood of frost within the heat pump (high absolute humidity) and a linear curve, representing the higher sensible energy effort to heat-up the components of the heat pump for defrosting.
 Exemplary curves are shown in the following figure (linear, gauss and superposition):